 When eaten regularly as part of a low-fat, low-cholesterol diet, soluble fiber can help lower blood cholesterol, mainly be lowering LDL-cholesterol or “bad” cholesterol.
+Soluble fiber absorbs fluid in your digestive track and thickens stool.
+Soluble fiber is found in yams, potatoes, winter squash, beets and certain fruits.
 Oats have the highest proportion of soluble fiber of any grain.
-Foods high in soluble fiber include oat bran, oatmeal, beans (legumes), peas, rice bran, barley, apples, strawberries and blueberries.

-Insoluble fiber, also known as “roughage,” helps to promote normal bowel function.
+Insoluble fiber, also known as “roughage,” helps food digest faster to promote normal bowel function.
 Foods high in insoluble fiber include whole-wheat breads, wheat cereals, wheat bran, corn bran, and many vegetables such as broccoli, carrots, tomatoes, cauliflower, as well as seeds (pumpkin seeds; flaxseeds), and nuts.

 Read food labels to help you estimate and increase your daily fiber intake.

 There is some evidence that soy may help prevent cancer, and more evidence that it can help to reduce heart disease.
 However, we do not know how much soy you need to eat in order to help prevent cancer.

 Soy contains phytonutrients called isoflavones.
 Researchers think that isoflavones may prevent more advanced stages of cancer from developing.
 Soy may cause some gastrointestinal upset (such as gas), so if you do not eat soy foods regularly now, it may be better to introduce them to your diet gradually over several weeks.
 In some cases, as in estrogen-positive breast cancer, soy is not a good thing to eat at all.
 So be sure to consult your doctor.